mvolkmann/blog/src/swift/AppInfo.md

 }
 ```

-Here is an example of using `AppInfo` to
+## Link to Help

-add a help button to the navigation bar.
+The following code uses `AppInfo` to add a help button to the navigation bar.
 Tapping this opens the app support page in Safari.

 ```swift